Up to Spec: Local Company Helps Nonprofit BuildingMay 27, 2021 02:07PM ● By Chris Bowling

 Connie Martin has a special scrapbook.
-Like a lot of keepsakes, it’s lined with loving notes and pictures of smiling parents and their kids at Christmas, Easter,
+Like a lot of keepsakes, it’s lined with loving notes and pictures of smiling parents and their kids at Christmas, Easter, or Halloween.

 But these aren’t memories to pull out at family get-togethers.
 They are photos of women who’ve stayed at Bethlehem House, a housing and social service program for mothers in crisis, and they remind Connie why it’s important to give.

 “I have to tell you, the pictures, the thank-you notes, the little quotes from ladies saying how thankful they are to have somebody there [means a lot],” Connie said.
 “Of course they don’t know me from the man on the moon, but we’re there helping and supporting them so that they can have a better life.”

 Connie said she and her husband, Gary, were raised to give.
 Gary is vice president of SpecPro, a commercial skylight and wall panel maintenance and repair company based out of Omaha.
 Connie’s mother was a nurse, and Gary was raised by a single mom.
 Over the years, they’ve supported Habitat for Humanity, the Omaha Children’s Museum, Sienna Francis House, and the Salvation Army.